UnfinishedStuff/Pi_Arduino_UART_comms/README.md

 # Known issues

-For some reason the Feather 328p is skipping characters at the start of the message.
+For some reason the Feather 328p is skipping the first character at the start of the message.
 Not sure why yet.